cvs212/my-freestyle-project/README.md

 ## Usage

 To get a ranking of the most popular baby names by gender based on the latest information from BabyCenter, enter this command: Rank.
-Also, specify the gender of the names in which you’re interested.
+Also, specify the gender of the names in which you’re interested and the last number of the range of ranks (i.e. 14).

 To get the meaning behind a name, enter this command: Meaning.
 Also, specify the name of choice.